-From Płock, the next order of business was to make an unscheduled return to Prague to have my car's roof and roof rack repaired, and hopefully buy a new bike.
-All told, that bike thing cost me at least two weeks of squandered time, and it wasn't until the end of July before I could finally resume my Poland research trip.
+From Płock, the next order of business was to make an unscheduled return to Prague to have my car's roof rack repaired, and hopefully buy a new bike.
+All told, that bike thing cost me at least two weeks of squandered time, and it wasn't until the end of July before I could finally resume my research trip.

 From there, I made the short hop across the border to start a new country (and a new deadline): Welcome to Lithuania!